pittar-demos/3scale-istio-integration/README.md

 oc new-project 3scale
 ```

-4. In the new 3Scale project, including the 3Scale Operator and an `ObjectBucketClaim`:
+4. In the new 3Scale project, create the 3Scale Operator and an `ObjectBucketClaim`:

 ```
 oc apply -k resources/3scale/operator